RichardCoffee/fluidity-theme/README.md

 #### Customizer Controls

-The class TCC_Customizer_Customizer handles adding each individual control to the WordPress customizer.
+TCC_Customizer_Customizer handles adding each individual control to the WordPress customizer.
 The TCC_Customizer_Control_Control class extends the
 WP_Customize_Control class, and serves as the parent class of all other theme customizer controls.

 ##### Customizer Checkbox control